storybook-community/storybook-addon-contentsquare/README.md

 Installing the addon allows the use of Hotjar feedback buttons.
 Go to the [Hotjar app](https://insights.hotjar.com/) and create a survey of type 'feedback button'.
 Once enabled, it should appear on your Storybook instance.

 ## Limitations
-This addon is limited in what it can record because of potential bugs and limitations in Contentsquare.
+This addon is limited in what it can record because of potential bugs and limitations in the Contentsquare integration.

 ### Timing of page view events

-Contentsquare does not always process `trackPageview` events and seemingly records page views whenever it wants (even when I never actually send `trackPageview` events).
-It seems to me whenever users navigate on a new page, Contentsquare tracks the *previous* page load.
-Contentsquare only records the *current* page load when events are fired manually from the DevTools console.
-I don't have time to debug this behaviour any further.
+Contentsquare does not appear to process `trackPageview` events as they are sent from the Storybook manager and seemingly records page views on its own (even when no `trackPageview` events are sent).
+Whenever users navigate on a new page, Contentsquare tracks the *previous* page load.
+Contentsquare only records the *current* page load when I manually fire `trackPageView` events from the DevTools console.

-Within the addon codebase, all Storybook lifecycle hooks are connected to the right callbacks to turn Storybook metadata into [custom vars](https://docs.contentsquare.com/en/web/sending-custom-vars/).
-This is disabled until someone finds a way to force Contentsquare events to record the current event.
+Within the addon codebase, all Storybook lifecycle hooks are connected to the right callbacks to turn Storybook metadata into Contentsquare [custom vars](https://docs.contentsquare.com/en/web/sending-custom-vars/).
+This feature is disabled until someone finds a way to force Contentsquare events to record the current event.
 PRs are welcome.

 ### Iframe tracking

-The Contentsquare documentation on [iframe support](https://docs.contentsquare.com/en/web/compatibility/#session-replay-and-iframes) is incomplete, and does not actually explain how Contentsquare users can enable `iFrameTracking`.
-Until that happens, support for heatmaps or in-page events is limited to the Storybook UI.
-No support will be provided and no PR will be accepted on this scope.
+The Contentsquare documentation on [iframe support](https://docs.contentsquare.com/en/web/compatibility/#session-replay-and-iframes) does not actually explain how Contentsquare users can enable `iFrameTracking`.
+As a result, support for heatmaps or in-page events is limited to the Storybook UI.
+I don't know how to get iframe tracking to work.
+No support will be provided and no PR will be accepted on this scope because I also won't know how to maintain any contributed code without a clearer upstream documentation.

 ## Contributing